 Although the serves and returns can prove to be more demanding for some, many players have loved what this racquet offers once they got used to its heavier feel.
 The racquet also has Federer’s favorite string, Wilson’s Champion’s Choice, covered with the full bed of poly.
-Wilson Pro Staff RF97 Autograph Tennis Racquet is, indeed, one the best options available for advanced, big-swinging players out there.
+Wilson Pro Staff RF97 Autograph Tennis Racquet is, indeed, one of the best options available for advanced, big-swinging players out there.

 4. Yonex EZONE DR 100 Scores

-At number 4, let me introduce you a cool blue version of the EZONE DR 100, a racquet that provides intermediate and advanced players with spin, speed and controllable power.
+At number 4, let me introduce you to a cool blue version of the EZONE DR 100, a racquet that provides intermediate and advanced players with spin, speed and controllable power.
 Yonex designed the layup with Nanometric DR, a premium carbon graphite material that allows more powerful ball repulsion.
 Also new to this model are expanded grommet holes, which help the strings to absorb more of the shock produced from off-center shots.
 Another amazing technology that it includes is the iconic Isometric head shape, which is reputed for providing a larger, more forgiving hitting zone.
 Yonex also adds the Quake Shut Gel inside the handle to further prevent the harsh impact vibrations.

-All these technologies together of this DR 100, give an impressive level of comfort and dampening while also maintaining the crisp and firm feel that connects the player to the ball.
+All these technologies together with this DR 100, give an impressive level of comfort and dampening while also maintaining the crisp and firm feel that connects the player to the ball.
 From the baseline, this racquet feels comfortably stable for its maneuverable 11.1-ounce weight.
 Thanks to its aerodynamic, fast profile and headlight balance, topspin players will have no problem generating the extreme head speed needed for hitting an effective spin.
-At net, this stick is fast enough for reaction volleys that hold up very well when redirecting heavy pace.
+At the net, this stick is fast enough for reaction volleys that hold up very well when redirecting a heavy pace.

 So, you can deduce the fact that Yonex has built a very impressive weapon for the player who wants a comfortably crisp racquet that has controllable power and easy access to spin.